bojovic2000/Social-Network-React-Project/README.md

 **RUN THEM SIMULTANEOUSLY!!!**

-There is SQL file in the repository which you can use for table structure.
+There is SQL file called **react** in the repository which you can use for table structure.